-The image from the DCS-3220G should be visible from the Home page on your computer monitor.
-Below the image are controls that allow you to control zoom and two way audio functions.
+The image from the DCS-5300G should be visible from the Home page on your computer monitor.
+To the right of the image are controls that allow you to pan and tilt the camera.
+Pan and tilt can also be controlled within the image.
+Clicking on any part of the image will cause the camera to reposition itself so that the point will be the center of the image.